 Winter is the season of Japow - Japanese powder snow!
-And these best ski resorts near Osaka have plenty of it.
+And the best ski resorts near Osaka have plenty of it to offer.

-The image of Japanese ski resorts may make your mind naturally wander towards the more popular ones in Hokkaido or Nagano, but did you know there are actually many excellent ski resorts in the Kansai region as well?
-And they make perfect day trips from Osaka too, as they can be reached in about 2 to 3 hours via train or bus.
+Although the image of Japanese ski resorts may make your mind naturally wander towards the more popular ones in Hokkaido or Nagano, there are many excellent ski resorts in the Kansai region as well.
+These resorts make perfect day trips from Osaka too, as they can be reached in about 2 to 3 hours via train or bus.

 Main image: Adi Haririe / Shutterstock.com